benpolinsky/el_photography/README.md

 ## README / TODO
 - photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
-- and quick way to add/change caption for each
-- notices + errors front end?
-Not sure if needed....
+- notices + errors front end.

-- validate variants
+ - variant price validation - I suppose skip validation on creation (from_options_and_values)
 ## The Store
  - better null/stale_line_item and support for deleted variants
  - continue to work on ProductView
- - variant price validation - I suppose skip validation on creation (from_options_and_values)

 ## Theming Support
 - very basic dynamic css added